haspltom/BM3D/README.md

 # BM3D
-C-programm for a BM3D denoising algorithm
+## C-programm for a BM3D denoising algorithm

+## Execution example:

+* execute Makefile
+* generate parameter-file with by calling "param_gen"